CAE Reafing and Use of English Test 9

 Charity (n) — an organisation that helps poor people with money, clothes, food.
 Our local charities plan to raise money for the orphanage.

-Wrist (n) — part of one’s hand where you usually wear watch.
+Wrist (n) — part of one’s hand where you usually wear your watch.
 Teenagers often slit their wrists trying to attract the much craved attention.

 Betray (v) — help the enemy, become a traitor.
 Betraying your friend’s faith is inexcusable.